arunavsameer/CS216_Decentralised_Event_Ticketing_System_Team_RIP_Scrooge/README.md

 npx hardhat run scripts/prev_script.js --network sepolia
 ```

--This will give you you Factory Address
+-This will give you your Factory Address

 After deployment, copy the contract address and paste it into your frontend .env.